edi3d3d/GTNH-Thaumcraft-Research-Solver/README.md

 1. Download the .exe file
 2. Run it
-3. Type the aspect you're starting from and hit `enter` eg: Aer, Vacuos, Nebrisum, Perditio
+3. Type the aspect you're starting from and hit `enter` eg: Aer, Vacuos, Nebrisum, Perditio You can find all aspects and how to create each one inside the file `Aspects.txt`
-4. Same as 2. for the aspect you want to reach
+5. Same as 3. for the aspect you want to reach
-5. Type the number of aspects between the starting and ending aspect If there is nothing wrong it should show the list of aspects to form a path between the two
+6. Type the number of aspects between the starting and ending aspect If there is nothing wrong it should show the list of aspects to form a path between the two